-Financial Inclusion Indicators: A Review from Different Sources
+Financial Inclusion Indicators: A Review

-According to a survey carried out by UNCDF in late 2014, 61 percent of Nepalese adults are formally banked while 21 percent use only informal channels and 18 percent remain financially excluded.8 Moreover, 52 percent of the banked are men while 48 percent are women.
+According to a survey carried out by UNCDF in late 2014, 61 percent of Nepalese adults are formally banked while 21 percent use only informal channels and 18 percent remain financially excluded.
+Moreover, 52 percent of the banked are men while 48 percent are women.
 A summary of the major survey findings is depicted in Box 1.